cobeylab/covid_IL/Inference/README.md

 # Inference for Illinois SARS-CoV-2 model

-## Update for 2020-09-17

-We will be adding updated descriptions of model pipeline files in the near future.
-Relevant scripts are now kept within a dated inference directory for record-keeping.
-Briefly, `mif` searches now are initiated from the previous MLE with the latest available data instead of initiating a random search of parameter space for each inference run.

 ## Summary

-We fitted the number of people initially infected in each region of Illinois (see [Data](../Data)) and the pre- and post-intervention transmission rates to the number of observed hospitalized deaths per day in each region.
+We calibrated our model to infer the number of people initially infected in each region of Illinois (see [Forecasts](../Forecasts)); region-specific transmission rates at 13 changepoints; the region-specific, time-varying hospitalization fatality rate (HFR); the region-specific, time-varying duration of the hospital stay; and the region-specific fraction of non-hospitalized infections that result in death.
 Other parameters were fixed ([Parameters](.../Parameters)).

 From a set of parameters, we can simulate both the hidden (latent) states (e.g., underlying fraction infected and immune) and observations (e.g., recorded COVID-19 deaths) of the model.